 [Atlanta Constitution; 02/26/1896; “Ten Stories High”]

 The Kimball Opera House was home to the state legislature in Atlanta from 1869 until 1889 (the state purchased the building in 1870).
-The building eventually did become the Hotel Venable (also referred to as The Granite Hotel), and later, the same building became the National Pencil Company, the infamous site of thirteen year-old Mary Phagan's murder on April 26, 1913, located at 37-41 South Forsyth Street in downtown Atlanta.
+The building eventually did become the Hotel Venable (also referred to as The Granite Hotel), and later, the same building became the National Pencil Company, the infamous site of thirteen year-old Mary Phagan's murder on April 26, 1913, located at 37-41 South Forsyth Street in downtown Atlanta (today it's where the Sam Nunn Atlanta Federal Center is located downtown).
 Her murder, pinned on a Jewish factory manager, Leo Frank, spurred a group of white men initially calling themselves the Knights of Mary Phagan, many of them prominent politicians, to burn crosses on top of Stone Mountain in November 1915 and to rename themselves the Knights of the Ku Klux Klan.
 Many of these same men had participated in the lynching of Leo Frank in Marietta, GA just weeks before on August 17, 1915.

 Why It Matters | Atlanta is the Mountain